 - "CGT" is an abbreviation for the term capital gains tax.
 CGT is not a separate tax, but is part of normal (income) tax and is payable on the taxable portion of a capital gain.
 CGT is a tax levied on capital gains arising from the disposal of assets under the Eighth Schedule.
 A capital gain arises when the proceeds from the disposal of an asset exceed the base cost of that asset.
 South African resident taxpayers are subject to CGT on the disposal of their assets on a world-wide basis.
-Non-residents are subject to South African CGT only on the disposal of (a) immovable property situated in South Africa, or any interest or right of whatever nature of that non-resident to or in immovable property situated in South Africa, and (b), any asset which is attributable to a permanent establishment (PE) of that non-resident in South Africa. - "Employees' tax" is defined in paragraph 1 of the Fourth Schedule as the tax that is required to be deducted or withheld by an employer under paragraph 2 from any "remuneration" (see below) paid or payable to an "employee" (see below).
+Non-residents are subject to South African CGT only on the disposal of: - immovable property situated in South Africa, or any interest or right of whatever nature of that non-resident to or in immovable property situated in South Africa, and - any asset which is attributable to a permanent establishment of that nonresident in South Africa. - An "employee" is defined in paragraph 1 of the Fourth Schedule and means, amongst other things, any person who receives remuneration (see below) or to whom remuneration accrues.
+Also deemed to be an employee is any labour broker (essentially any natural person who provides a client with other persons to render services or perform work for such client in return for a reward from that client) and any person who receives any remuneration from a labour broker for services rendered to or on behalf of the labour broker.
+A person who is regarded as a personal service provider is also regarded as an employee for employees' tax purposes.
+A personal service provider is essentially any company or trust in which any connected person in relation to that company or trust renders services personally to clients of the company or trust and certain other requirements are met.1 - "Employees' tax" is defined in paragraph 1 of the Fourth Schedule as the tax that is required to be deducted or withheld by an employer under paragraph 2 of that Schedule from any "remuneration" (see below) paid or payable to an "employee" (see above).
 Employees' tax is generally required to be deducted and withheld on a monthly basis.
-The mechanism by which employees' tax is deducted and withheld is referred to as Pay-As-You-Earn (PAYE). - "Remuneration" is defined in paragraph 1 of the Fourth Schedule.
-It includes, amongst others, any salary, leave pay, wage, overtime pay, bonus, gratuity, commission, fee, emolument, pension or the cash equivalent of the value of any taxable benefit paid or granted by an employer to an employee, whether or not for services rendered.
-Importantly, specifically excluded from the definition of "remuneration" is any amount paid for services rendered by a person in the course of a trade carried on by that person independently of the person to whom the services are rendered colloquially referred to as an "independent contractor" (see below). - An "employee" is defined in paragraph 1 of the Fourth Schedule and means, amongst other things, any person who receives remuneration (see above) or to whom remuneration accrues.
-Also deemed to be an employee is any labour broker (essentially any natural person who provides a client with other persons to render services or perform work for such client) and any person who receives any remuneration from a labour broker for services rendered to or on behalf of the labour broker.
-A person who is regarded as a personal service provider is also regarded as an employee for employees' tax purposes.
-A personal service provider is essentially any company or trust in which any connected person in relation to that company or trust renders services to clients of the company or trust and certain other requirements are met. - An "independent contractor", while not a defined term, is usually used to refer to a person who would otherwise be regarded as an employee (see above) but for the fact that the person provides his or her services independently from the person who pays that person for services rendered under terms usually specified in a contract.
-Unlike an employee, an independent contractor does not work regularly under the control and supervision of an employer, but works as and when required and retains control over schedules, number of hours worked, work accepted and the manner of performance of that work.
-The person who has engaged the services of an independent contractor normally does not have to withhold and pay over employees' tax to SARS.
-A person is regarded as an independent contractor if that person employs three or more employees (other than connected persons) who are on a full time basis engaged in the business of that person, and who are employed throughout the year of assessment.
+The mechanism by which employees' tax is deducted and withheld is referred to as Pay-As-You-Earn (PAYE). - General deduction formula The so-called "general deduction formula", contained in section 11(a), read with section 23(g), contains the general principles with which an expense must comply in order to be deductible from income, so as to arrive at a taxpayer's taxable income.
+Other provisions allow for special deductions, often contrary to these general principles.
+Thus, certain capital allowances, such as wear and tear on assets, are permissible under specific provisions.
+If no special deduction applies for a particular expense, this expense must comply with the general deduction formula before it will be deductible.
+The general deduction formula provides that, for an expense or loss to be deductible, it must be laid out or expended for the purposes of the taxpayer's trade and it must - > be actually incurred during the year of assessment; - be in the production of income; and - \succ not be of a capital nature.

-&lt;sup>1 Definition of "personal service provider" in paragraph 1 of the Fourth Schedule.
+1 Definition of "personal service provider" in paragraph 1 of the Fourth Schedule.